rachel123nkr/auto_complete/README.md

 Quick start
 -----------
 a.
-First put all the files you want to run on them in Aechive directory
+First put all the files you want to run on them in "Archive" directory

 b.
 Run the offline stage
  ```